rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

 The `print` command also has built-in functionalities that support combining different types of values.
 The simplest way is to add a comma between the values.
-All the values will be printed out reagardless of their type:
+All the values will be printed out regardless of their type:

 ```python
 result = 10 * 25